 As with any form of acting, it is important to train and develop your skills.
 For voice acting, you want to train your voice so it is clear, resonant and versatile.

 In the world of film, you can get away with whispering or mumbling on screen.
-This means if you have only trained in screen acting it can be difficult to fully unlock your voice.
+This means if you have only trained in screen acting it can be difficult to fully unlock and harness the power of your voice.
 Taking theatre classes or performing in plays can help you to find the level of clarity and resonance necessary for working as a voice actor.

-A pricier, but potentially worthwhile option is to work privately with a voice acting coach.
+A pricier, but potentially worthwhile option, is to work privately with a voice acting coach.
+You can undertake private lessons to help strengthen your voice; you might even see a voice acting coach if you book a big job and want a certain skill set polished or improved, such as a particular accent.
 Try to find a coach who has worked recently in the voice industry.
 Anyone can advertise themselves as a coach, so the challenge is finding the right one.
+StageMilk also offers voice over courses in certain cities around the world:

 2. Know Your Instrument